Frederick Philipse: Family

-After the bachelor Adolphus' death in 1749 (Smith, others 1750), his Manor holdings and the Highland Patent passed to his nephew, Frederick Philipse II, his only heir-at-law, who became the second Lord of the Manor at Philipsborough.
+After the bachelor Adolphus' death in 1749, his Manor holdings and the Highland Patent passed to his nephew, Frederick Philipse II, his only heir-at-law, who became the second Lord of the manor at Philipsburg.

-On Frederick II's death in 1751 all Manor holdings and the title went to his eldest son Frederick Philipse III, the third Lord of the Manner of Philipsburg.
+On Frederick II's death in 1751 all Manor holdings and the title went to his eldest son Frederick Philipse III, the third Lord of the manor of Philipsburg.
 The Highland Patent - today's Philipse Patent - was divided among Frederick II's surviving offspring, son Philip Philipse, and daughters, Susannah (wife of Beverley Robinson), Mary (wife of Col. Roger Morris), and Margaret (who died intestate, her share being divided among the other three).

-Frederick III leased the entirety of his property to William Pugsley before siding with the British in the American Revolution and leaving New York City for England in 1783.
-After the Revolution, the entire Philipse holdings, including the Manor and other lands in today's Westchester County, and the Highland Patent, were seized by New York and sold by its Commissioners of Forfeitures.
-In all, the lands were divided up into almost 200 different parcels, with the vast majority of the Philipse Patent becoming today's Putnam County (including the family's namesake Philipstown, established 1788), and other large parcels going to Dutch New York businessman Henry Beekman.
+Frederick III leased a part of his property known as the Upper Mills to members of prominent local landowning families (first the Martlings and then the Pugsleys) before siding with the British in the American Revolution and leaving New York City for England in 1783.
+After the Revolution, the entire Philipse holdings, including the two manor houses (Philipse Manor Hall and Philipsburg Manor House), other lands in today's Westchester County, and the Highland Patent, were seized by New York and sold by its Commissioners of Forfeiture.
+In all, the lands were divided up into some 200 different parcels, with the vast majority of the Philipse Patent becoming today's Putnam County (including the family's namesake Philipstown, established 1788), large parcels in today's Dutchess County going to New York businessman Henry Beekman, and the Upper Mills with the Philipsburg Manor House to another member of the prominent Beekman family, Gerard Garret Beekman Jr.